If you’re an aspiring rental real estate mogul, then you will need to know how to keep a tenant for 20 years!

 But I’m not here to knock ‘buy/fix/flip’ course sellers or even those who do it day in and day out.
 I used to be one of those guys.

-From 2003 to 2008 I was buying houses and selling them to other investors who either rehabbed them and held them or sold them retail.
-I owned a Homevestor franchise here in Birmingham and used their system to find investment property around town.
+From 2003 to 2008 I was buying houses and wholesaling them to local investors.
+These investors either rehabbed them and held them or sold them retail.
+I used to ow a Homevestor franchise here in Birmingham and used their system to find investment property around town.

 It was a great way to make a living and we ended up picking up several rental houses along the way.

-But the owners who use gkhouses.com as their property manager seem to be more interested in the buy and hold method.
+But the owners who use gkhouses as their property manager seem to be more interested in the buy and hold method.

 So what does a successful rental portfolio look like and how do you actually make money in this business over the long haul?

-I had the privilege of sitting down with Robert Locke of Crown Realty in Atlanta one Friday afternoon at his house to find out the secret he discovered to long term wealth in the rental business.
+I had the privilege of sitting down with Robert Locke of Crown Realty in Atlanta one Friday afternoon.
+He uncovered the secret to long term wealth in the rental business.

 His answer surprised me at first but then as he explained, I began to see his point.